HandsomeDuck291/Mechanisation-Core/README.md

-# Stark Tech
+# Mechanization core

-This is just a little mod im working on in my spare time focused around Iron man, inspired by threecore and there amazing mods
+This is just a little mod im working on in my spare time focused around exo-skeletons and mechs (inspired by Iron Man.)